20 nights

 Read more here

 Embark on a guided nature drive.
-With luck, you will encounter desert elephant in their natural environment, particularly prevalent in the Huab River Valley.
+With luck, you will encounter desert elephants in their natural environment, particularly prevalent in the Huab River Valley.

 The main building of Etosha Oberland Lodge is surrounded by tall mopane trees.
 The restaurant and its terrace offer views of the waterhole, where animals may pass by anytime.
 Other amenities include a swimming pool, bar and a spacious lounge area with various sofa corners where guests can relax after their safari.
 The curio shop exclusively offers products by artists from Namibia.